YOUTH STEWARDS

 The Youth Stewards program is made possible entirely by grants and donations from individuals.
 You can support this program by becoming a Youth Steward Sponsor.
 Learn more about sponsorship here.

-SUMMER 2024 SESSION
+SUMMER 2025 SESSION

-Please subscribe to our newsletter or check back in spring 2025
+Please subscribe to our newsletter or check back in spring 2026

-for information about the summer 2025 session.
+for information about Summer 2026.

-Summer 2024 Youth Stewards is a 3 hour per week commitment from June to July 2024.
-Youth Stewards will meet on Tuesday mornings, from 9 AM – 12 PM (3 hours) from June 11 to July 30, 2024.
-High school aged volunteers will be assigned to work in cohorts alongside Grassroots Ecology staff to steward various open space preserves.
-Space is limited.
-Students will be notified of their assigned placement site via email.
+Summer 2025 Youth Stewards will meet on Tuesday mornings, from 9 AM – 12 PM (3 hours) from June 10 to July 29, 2025.
+High school aged volunteers will work in cohorts alongside Grassroots Ecology staff to steward the following open space preserves:

 Please contact Valerie Lee at valerie@grassrootsecology.org for any questions regarding the Youth Stewards program.